Mutations

 A tool that may provide additional functional clues and alternatives for targeting some of these alterations is a yeast reporter system expressing membrane-bound APP fused to the Gal4 transcriptional activator.
 Two suppressor mutations identified in this system activated Aβ trimming and reduced Aβ42 production in mouse fibroblasts expressing PSEN1 G384A (Futai et al., 2016).

 G384A may also disrupt other cellular functions relevant to AD.
 For example, PSEN1 was reported to play a key role in ApoE secretion and cytoplasmic localization.
 In experiments with PSEN-deficient fibroblasts, G384A transfection was less able to rescue these functions compared with transfection of wildtype PSEN1 (Islam et al., 2022).
 The G384A mutation may also affect PSEN1's putative activity as a passive calcium leak channel in the endoplasmic reticulum.
 This activity was reported as abolished in mouse embryonic fibroblasts expressing the mutant protein (Nelson et al., 2007).
-In addition, as reported in a preprint, G384A reduced the interaction of PSEN1 with the glutamate transporter GLT-1, an alteration that may impair GLT-1 homo-oligomerization and its transport to the cell surface (Perrin et al., 2023).
+In addition, G384A reduced the interaction of PSEN1 with the glutamate transporter GLT-1, an alteration that may impair GLT-1 homo-oligomerization and its transport to the cell surface (Perrin et al., 2024).

 Several in silico algorithms (SIFT, Polyphen-2, LRT, MutationTaster, MutationAssessor, FATHMM, PROVEAN, CADD, REVEL, and Reve in the VarCards database) predicted this variant is damaging (Xiao et al., 2021).